ampas/aces-docs/mkdocs/docs/guides/clf/index.md

 ### CLF File Test Suite
 A number of test files are provided for implementers to test their system and demonstrate that their implementation can robustly handle all features of CLF v3.
 The tests provided in the [**OpenColorIO repository on Github**](https://github.com/AcademySoftwareFoundation/OpenColorIO/tree/master/tests/data/files/clf) include both legal and illegal test files.
 The file name and description in each file identifies what the file is testing.

-The test files confirm that each `ProcessNode` is functioning per the specification.
+The test files confirm that each `ProcessNode` is functioning per the CLF specification.
 For `ProcessNodes` that allow for different styles or parameters, either separate test files or single test files with multiple `ProcessNode` variations are provided to check that all styles and parameters are functional.
 Standard files are expected to be processed without error.

 A number of "illegal" test files with various syntax errors are also provided to test the error handling capability of implementations.
 Illegal files should not be processed and the system should generate an appropriate error message.